IPS-Eye-White

 Eastern Meditation

-However, what I don't understand is synonyms for the word meditate are contemplate, think, muse, ponder, consider, reflect, ruminate, deliberate, etc. So how in the world can 'meditation' be applied to emptying one's mind of all thought and imagination?
+However, what I don't understand is when the word meditate means contemplate, think, muse, ponder, consider, reflect, ruminate, deliberate, etc. how in the world can it be applied to emptying one's mind of all thought and distractions?

 Biblical Meditation